ayush9398/blog/about.md

 ---
 layout: page
-title: About Mixyll
+title: About me!
 permalink: /about/
 tags: about
 ---

 Hey wanderer!
 Thanks for stopping by!

-I am Ayush Mittal, and thisis my blog website.
+I am Ayush Mittal, and this is my blog website.
 I am going to be software engineer, currently in the end semester of my B.Tech Degree program at [MSIT](http://www.msit.in).
 I like to eat, code, play video games and sleep!

 I love to try new things out, even though it's something related to coding or maybe some adventure, even though I suck at it.